Federal Transit Administration (FTA), DOT.

-- At least one performance metric.
-Quantitative metrics are preferred, but qualitative metrics will be considered if they are based on the experiences of those affected by the program (as opposed to the self-assessment of the applicant or partner agencies).
-Metrics could include, but are not limited to, survey results; exit interviews; or longitudinal tracking of staff (during the period of performance only).
+- At least one measure of quality.
+Quantitative metrics are preferred, but qualitative metrics will be considered provided they are based on the experiences of those affected by the program (as opposed to the self-assessment of the applicant or partner agencies).
+Metrics could include, but are not limited to, survey results; exit interviews; longitudinal tracking of staff (during the period of performance only).

 - A 1-2 page project description that will state the project's initial goals and measure achievements against those goals.
 This statement can also include “lessons learned.”